PC6056 - Work Psychology (2020/21)

 On successful completion of the module students will be able to:

 1. Identify and describe key theories and applied models in work/organisational psychology;

 2. Use relevant research studies to evaluate the theories and models in (1), including their applicability and application to work contexts;

 3. Develop and apply acceptable solutions for organisations by application of analytical skills and synthesis of psychology theory and established practise.

-Lewis, R and Zibarras, L (2013) Work and Occupational Psychology: Integrating theory and practice.
-Sage.
+Lewis, R. & Zibarras, L. (2013).
+Work and occupational psychology: Integrating theory and practice.
+London: Sage.

 Sutton, A. (2015).
 Work psychology in action.
 London: Palgrave Macmillan.